 - develop and operationalise methodologies to measure, monitor, benchmark and assess the performance of grassland farming systems in different contexts in terms of the delivery of ecosystem services (e.g., productivity, carbon sequestration, nutrient cycling, resilience to climate change, soil health, forage value), biodiversity restoration, reducing emissions of greenhouse gas (GHG) and air pollutants, and social aspects such as profitability for farmers and co-benefits for other stakeholders.
-This should include analysis of synergies and trade-offs between the above elements in the short- to medium- and long-terms.
-The benchmark of the performance of grassland farming systems should also include comparison between different levels of grass-based ruminants' farming systems in similar pedo-climatic contexts; - develop new knowledge, innovative solutions/practices, and manageable strategies for creating, maintaining and restoring grasslands systems that are productive, cost-effective, sustainable, environmentally sound, and resilient to a changing climate.
-These strategies should include assessment of innovations in the social, environmental and economic domains, such as market uptake by value chain actors and consumers through, for instance, standards and labelling; - develop farm- and landscape level decision tools and strategies to support farmers in managing grasslands sustainably, to improve forage productivity and quality and livestock production, and the delivery of other ecosystem services, based on documented cases or in-situ demonstrators:
+This should include analysis of synergies and trade-offs between the above elements in the short- to medium-and long-terms.
+The benchmark of the performance of grassland farming systems should also include comparison between different levels of grass-based ruminants' farming systems in similar pedo-climatic contexts; - develop new knowledge, innovative solutions/practices, and manageable strategies for creating, maintaining and restoring grasslands systems that are productive, costhttp://data.europa.eu/eli/reg/2021/2115/oj effective, sustainable, environmentally sound, and resilient to a changing climate.
+These strategies should include assessment of innovations in the social, environmental and economic domains, such as market uptake by value chain actors and consumers through, for instance, standards and labelling;